Android Central Verdict

 The 3,000mAH battery more than got me through a full day of usage, and when I wasn't using it very much, the standby times were iPhone-esque.
 There were several days during my time with the phone that I didn't get to use it for three or four days at a time, and I'd return to it to find that it still had more than 60% battery.

 Another way that it reminded me of an iPhone was the shape and feel of the device.
-In many respects, it looks kinda like a taller iPhone 5 series in that it is narrow and easy to grip with one hand, and feels fairly lightweight as well.
+In many respects, it looks kinda like an iPhone 12 series in that it is narrow and easy to grip with one hand, has flat sides, and feels fairly lightweight as well.

 Even though it has a decidedly mid-range processor in the Snapdragon 632, I didn't have any issues with sluggishness or performance during day-to-day usage.
-It comes with Android 9 Pie out of the box (it was released before Android 10), and Fairphone has said it should receive at least one platform update, along with regular security patches.
+It originally shipped Android 9 Pie out of the box (it was released before Android 10), and it has since received an update to Android 10.
+Fairphone has said it will continue to receive regular security patches.
+The company recently announced that its five-year-old Fairphone 2 was getting updated to Android 9, so it's clear Fairphone is committed to supporting their phones as best they can, for as long as they are able.
 I found Fairphone's skin pretty darn close to stock Android for what it's worth, and I particularly liked that there were zero manufacturer or bloatware apps pre-installed on this unlocked device.
 Fairphone even encourages users to put alternative operating systems on the device if they want, such as Ubuntu Touch, Lineage, or Sailfish.

 The simple fact that you can take the phone apart on your own and replace certain components like the battery, camera, speaker, backplate, and even the display is incredible.
 The phone actually received a perfect 10 out of 10 iFixit score for its repairability.
 I really enjoyed the transparent rear cover, which along with showing off the phone's internals exposes the company's slogan on the battery that "Change is in your hands."

-The photos that this phone produces can be O.K. in the right conditions, but I'm sure it's no surprise to you that a phone camera at this price range isn't top-notch.
+The photos that this phone produces can be okay in the right conditions, but I'm sure it's no surprise to you that a phone camera at this price range isn't top-notch.

 Here are a few examples of indoor daylight shots: